LaunchSchoolKalisz/LS170/study_guide/internet.md

 Once our data is transported to it's destination, a `google.com` server, each layer of networked communication is "unwrapped" in turn so that the original message, the data within the HTTP request, can be processed.
 When the server receives this, it issues an HTTP response back to the client, which undergoes the same encapsulation and travel process the request did to get from the issuing server back to your browser.
 If the response is successful, it will include the requested resource in its _body_, which can be rendered in a user friendly way by the browser.
 If it is unsuccessful, it will respond with some kind of error code, such as 404, which indicates the resource in question was not found, or 500, which indicates a generic server-side error.

 This response gets encapsulated into each layer in turn, in order to return to the user.
 The response will be folded into a TCP segment so that the correct process on your computer can be reached, then an IP packet so the correct network address can be reached, an Ethernet Frame so the correct device can be recognized, and finally down into the binary streams of data being transported across the physical medium of the network.
 Once it's received by your browser, the browser can process the response and display the website for you!
 Then, the next user action, clicking a link, opening your e-mail, streaming a game or video starts the whole process all over again.

+Encapsulation enables protocols at different layers to work together by providing separation and creating a certain level of abstraction — the protocol at the current layer can provide a 'service' for the protocol at the higher layer, without concerning about any protocol-specific information of the higher-layer protocol.
+This is particularly pertinent when there are many different protocols used at one network layer (e.g., protocols at the Application layer include HTTP, SMTP, FTP, and more; a protocol at the Transport layer does not need to know about which protocol it services).

+One of the functions in categorizing protocol groups into separate layers is the ability to encapsulate data.
+Ostensibly, what we are doing is hiding data away within layers, by encapsulating it within a data unit of the layer below.
+A layer is mostly concerned with it's _header_, that is, the meta-data attached to it's data payload that tells it what to do.
+It doesn't really matter what the data payload _is_ as long as the header information is complete and the layer can perform its intended function.
+This means that a protocol at one layer doesn't need to know anything at all about how protocols in other layers are implemented in order for them to interact.

 ## What is the web?